koreo-dev/koreo.dev/docs/workflow.md

 within `inputs` with the key name specified in `forEach.inputKey`.
 This makes using any Function within a `forEach` viable.

+Steps may be conditionally run using `skipIf`.
+When the `skipIf` evaluates to true, the step and its dependencies are [Skipped](overview/glossary.md#skip) without resulting in an error by stopping further evaluation of the step and its dependencies.

 `skipIf` enables the Workflow to dynamically determine which steps to run.
 This allows Logic to define a common interface, then for the Workflow to call the correct Logic.
 This enables _if_ or _switch_ statement semantics.

+Logic may be dynamically selected from a set of choices using `refSwitch`.
+`refSwitch` allows Logic to define a common interface, then for the Workflow to call the appropriate Logic based on input or computed values.
+The `switchOn` expression has access to the return values from prior steps within `steps`.
+It also has access to the `inputs` that will be provided to the Logic.
+Using `inputs` enables `refSwitch` to work with `forEach` and dispatch the correct Logic for each item.

 A step may expose a Condition on the parent resource using `condition`.
 The Condition's type will match `condition.type`, and this should be unique within